-For a truly “out of this world” experience, set out on State Route 375, also known as the “Extraterrestrial Highway.”
-This east-west route skirts the famous Area 51.
-Travelers tell stories of UFOs and strange happenings in the desert, which looks eerily like another planet.
+For a serious “out of this world” experience, set out on State Route 375, otherwise known as the Extraterrestrial Highway.
+This east-west route skirts the famous Area 51, and travelers in the area are sure to tell colorful stories of UFOs and other unexplainable happenings in the desert.
 The hub of all things extraterrestrial is in Rachel, a small town with one restaurant, one motel, 98 residents and an unknown number of aliens.

-Nevada Silver Trails is a fascinating window to the past, but a few towns are also looking intently on the future.
+Nevada Silver Trails is a fascinating window to the past, but a few towns are also looking intently to the future.
 Pahrump is a thriving city just a short drive from Las Vegas, complete with large casinos and resorts and one of the state’s first wineries.

-Nevada Silver Trails consists of Alamo, Amargosa Valley, Beatty, Caliente, Gabbs, Goldfield, Hawthorne, Pahrump, Panaca, Pioche, Rachel, Round Mountain, Tonopah,and Yerington.
+Nevada Silver Trails consists of Alamo, Amargosa Valley, Beatty, Caliente, Gabbs, Goldfield, Hawthorne, Pahrump, Panaca, Pioche, Rachel, Round Mountain, Tonopah and Yerington.

 Your next adventure is only a few clicks away.
 Log in or create your account to start exploring.